Diaochan: In folk tales

-In Romance of the Three Kingdoms
+In the Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, Diaochan assists the official Wang Yun in a plot to persuade Lü Bu to kill his foster father, the tyrannical warlord Dong Zhuo.
 Wang Yun presents her to Dong Zhuo as a concubine, but also betrothes her to Lü Bu at the same time.
 Diaochan uses her beauty to turn Dong Zhuo and Lü Bu against each other by inciting jealousy between them.

 While Dong Zhuo is out one day, Lü Bu sneaks into his bedroom in the hope of seeing Diaochan.
 Diaochan pretends to be very upset and attempts suicide by throwing herself into the pond, saying that she is ashamed to see Lü Bu because she had been violated by Dong Zhuo.
 Lü Bu is heartbroken and promises that he will not let her suffer further at the hands of Dong Zhuo.
 Just then, Dong Zhuo returns and sees them embracing each other.
 As Lü Bu flees, Dong Zhuo chases him and hurls a spear at him, but misses.
 On the way, Dong Zhuo meets his adviser, Li Ru, who suggests to him to let Lü Bu have Diaochan, so as to win Lü Bu's trust.
 Dong Zhuo goes back to Diaochan later and accuses her of betraying his love, saying that he intends to present her to Lü Bu.
 Diaochan replies indignantly that Lü Bu embraced her against her will and attempts suicide to "prove her love" for Dong Zhuo.
 Dong Zhuo is moved and dismisses the idea of relinquishing her.

 Lü Bu is outraged and goes to Wang Yun's house to vent his frustration.
 Wang Yun then uses the opportunity to instigate Lü Bu to join the plot to kill Dong Zhuo.
 Lü Bu kills Dong Zhuo when the latter shows up at a ceremony for Emperor Xian to abdicate the throne to him; the ceremony is actually a trap set by Wang Yun and Lü Bu.
 After Dong Zhuo's death, Lü Bu marries Diaochan and flees Chang'an with her when he is defeated by Dong Zhuo's former followers.

-In the later novel, Diaochan has only a cameo in the Battle of Xiapi, and is not mentioned again thereafter.
+Later in the novel, Diaochan has only a cameo in the Battle of Xiapi, and is not mentioned again thereafter.